Practice overview

 - T v Milton Keynes Hospital NHS Foundation Trust: claim arising out of negligent knee replacement surgery causing substantial disability.
 The claim settled for £307,500, with provision for adaptations to accommodation, and a future care regime.

 - F v Dr S and Others: Junior (to Michael Horne KC) in a claim concerning the excessive prescribing of anti-platelet medication.
 The case on causation relied on successive material contributions to 3 different strokes.
-It settled for £475,000 shortly before trial.
+Settlement of £475,000 was achieved shortly before trial.

 - W v Hywel Dda Local Health Board: claim arising out of a failure to prevent retinal detachment following complaints of disturbance in vision to A&E and eye clinic staff.
 The matter settled advantageously for Aneurin’s client shortly before trial.